 I’ve looked at the initial triggers and what could have caused the onset of the condition.
 But what about the triggers that cause the daily onset of a shy bladder anxiety attack?

 There are varying degrees of triggers and “severity” of the condition.
 In ascending order:

-- A compact, full, public toilet with portable urinals (none of us particularly like these!).
+- A compact, full, public toilet with urinals.
+Oarticularly associated with the portable / temporary restrooms (none of us particularly like these!).